CST BLOG: Lab Expectations

 Conversely, treatment with talazoparib inhibits PAR.
 The chemical acts as both a PARP catalytic inhibitor and a PARP "trap"—it secures the PAR-generating enzyme PARP1 to double-stranded DNA breaks, preventing H2O2-mediated PAR induction.3

-The experiments to induce MAR/PAR and to block MAR/PAR induction are shown in Figure 1.
+The experiments to induce MAR/PAR and to block MAR/PAR induction are shown in the western blot assay in Figure 1.

 Figure 1.
 Western blot of Hela cells untreated (-) or treated (+) with H2O2 or Talazoparib.